QuantEcon/lecture-python-advanced.myst/lectures/calvo.md

 ## Constrained-to-Constant-Growth-Rate Ramsey Plan

+We use brute forceTo create a government plan that **is** time consistent, i.e., that is a time-invariant function of time.

-In order to think about  an aspect of a Ramsey plan associated with its time inconsistency, i.e.,  the feature that optimal settings of the  policy instrument vary over time, we now study the consequences of arbitrarily restricting    the Ramsey planner to   choose a time-invariant money growth rate $\bar \mu$ so that
+We simply constrain  a planner to   choose a time-invariant money growth rate $\bar \mu$ so that

 $$
 \mu_t = \bar \mu, \quad \forall t \geq 0.